jdeames/www.jdeames.com/stories.md

 				</li>
           <li><strong><em>For Always, 1/2-hour, dark comedy.</em></strong>
           <ul class="desc-list">
-          <li>A brutally honest make-up expert can’t keep a job, a fiancé, or even friends.
+          <li>A brutally honest make-up expert can’t keep a job, a boyfriend, or any kind of friend.
 She’s at the end of her rope until she meets a runaway cat, and then lands a job at a mortuary where the clients can’t talk back.</li>
              <li class="accolades">- Finalist, Broad Humor Festival, 2010</li>
 			<li class="accolades">- Finalist, Moondance Film Festival, 2010</li>
           </ul>